Are you making the most of your one on one meetings?

-[Ed note: Learn more about the value of one on ones: The Quantified Value of 1:1 Meetings and How to Make the Most of Them.]
+[Ed note: Learn more about the value of one on ones here: The Quantified Value of 1:1 Meetings and How to Make the Most of Them.]

-You can only obtain these benefits from your one on ones, though, if they’re done right.
-You can’t wing it and get the same results as those who are well prepared.
+However, you can only obtain these benefits from your one on ones, if they're done right.
+You can't wing it and get the same results as those who are well prepared.

 Why You Need a One on One Meeting Agenda

 You might feel that your one on ones are already pretty effective.
-However, by adding an agenda, you can greatly enhance the meeting and make the most of the 30-60 minutes you have for each of your team members.
-Here’s why:
+However, by adding an one to one agenda, you can greatly enhance the meeting and make the most of the 30-60 minutes you have for each of your team members.
+Here's why: